 The airport sponsor shall submit the request for reimbursement on the DOTD approved request form that can be found on the DOTD website at www.dotd.la.gov/aviation.
-Project reimbursement requests and supporting documentation shall be uploaded to DOTD through the ELEVATE program.
-DOTD shall review of the airport sponsor's request and may provide comments relative to any insufficient information or requirement needed for additional documentation to ensure a completed request.

-The request shall contain all supporting documentation such as invoices and copies of the checks for invoice payments for reimbursement.
-The request for reimbursement shall not exceed one (1) submittal per month; and shall be not less than the amount of \$1,000.00 (state share), except for the final Request for Reimbursement, which can be for any remaining amount.
+The airport sponsor shall submit the request for reimbursement through Elevate for review and processing.
+The request must also be accompanied by all supporting documentation such as invoices and copies of the checks for invoice payments for reimbursement.
+The request for reimbursement shall not exceed one (1) submittal per month; and shall be not less than the amount of \$1,000.00 (state share), except for the final request for reimbursement, which can be for any remaining amount.

 The airport sponsor shall certify that the completed work shown on each payment request is an accurate representation of the work accomplished during the estimated period and that the work substantially complies with the plans and specifications.
 All charges shall be subject to verification, adjustment, and/or settlement by DOTD.
 In accordance with L.R.S.
-48:256.1§A (2), the airport sponsor shall withhold retainage.
+48:256.1§A(2), the airport sponsor shall withhold retainage.
 The amounts for projects which cost less than five hundred thousand dollars shall not exceed ten percent of the gross value of the completed work.
 Retained amounts for projects which cost five hundred thousand dollars or more shall not exceed five percent of the gross value of the completed work.